 Extension Security - Best Practices for Deployment

-The following information is for IT officers and administrators, Tableau server and site administrators, and anyone who is interested in managing dashboard and viz extensions and the security of their data and business.
-The suggestions for deployment are intended for companies that have a mix of users who are on Tableau Desktop and Tableau Server or Tableau Cloud.
+These best practices are for IT officers and administrators, Tableau server and site administrators, and anyone who's interested in adopting the use of dashboard and viz extensions with Tableau.
+Extensions provide vast opportunities to extend and customize the use of Tableau to fit the analytic needs of each customer.
+This extensibility should always include the appropriate considerations toward the security of their data and business.
+The best practices are intended for deployments that have a mix of users who are on Tableau Desktop and Tableau Server or Tableau Cloud.

 Security for extensions in Tableau